newids/ai-scape/PRD.md

 - Real-time response display
 - Horizontal alignment of service panes
 - Each service runs individually
+- Services are aligned horizontally and run individually

 #### 5. Summary/Result Pane
 - Aggregated results from all configured services